DrabbyPage/EGP-410/README.md

 3. The keyboard inputs
      - Left Mouse Click: moves the player to the point
-     - Enter: Spawns a random unit
+     - A: Spawns a random unit
      - D: Deletes a random unit
      - Esc: Exits the program

+4. Any other notes
+     -